zach-00/ultimate-auto/README.md

                 "deleted": "true"
             }

-### Inventory API (Optional)

-- Put Inventory API documentation here.
-This is optional if you have time, otherwise prioritize the other services.
-  ​

-​

   ​
 ## Value Objects

     Both the Service Microservice and the Sales Microservice have one value object each: the AutomobileVO object in Service, and the AutoVO object in Sales.
 They both store a VIN number and sold status.